aguyader/playground-9ii1k3xv/statement.md

 # Welcome!

-This Python template lets you get started quickly with a simple one-page playground.
+Python can print message to use screen using a print() command

 ```python runnable
 print('Hello World!')
 ```

-This Python template lets you use the name of the user and write a message back to them.
+The message can be personalized by means of a variable holding the name of the person.

 ```python runnable
 name2="Andy"
 print(name2,', very nice to meet you!
 It is great to have you here with us')
 ```

+Python can gather input from the user as well

 # Python program to print odd Numbers in given range
 ```python runnable